 For special use tyres 1.06 1.09

 6.1.5.3.3.
+For tyres of the category of use “snow tyre” the outer diameter shall not exceed the following value

+Dmax,snow = 1.01 • Dmax rounded to the nearest mm

-For snow tyres the outer diameter (Dmax) established in conformity with the above may be exceeded by 1 per cent.
+where Dmax is the maximum outer diameter established in conformity with the above.

 6.2.
 Load/speed endurance test

 6.2.1.
-Each type of pneumatic tyre shall undergo at least one load/speed endurance tests carried out by the procedure described in Annex 7 to this Regulation.
+Each type of tyre shall undergo at least one load/speed endurance tests carried out by the procedure described in Annex 7 to this Regulation.

 6.2.2.
 A tyre which, after undergoing the endurance test, does not exhibit any tread separation, ply separation, cord separation, chunking or broken cords shall be deemed to have passed the test.